 The Great Lakes Slurm cluster is a campus-wide computing cluster that serves the broad needs of researchers across the university.
-The Great Lakes HPC Cluster has replaced Flux, the shared research computing cluster that currently serves over 300 research projects and 2,500 active users.
+The Great Lakes HPC Cluster replaced Flux, the shared research computing cluster that served over 300 research projects and 2,500 active users.

 The Great Lakes HPC Cluster is available to all researchers on campus for simulation, modeling, machine learning, data science, genomics, and more.
 The platform provides a balanced combination of computing power, I/O performance, storage capability, and accelerators.